 I also prefer to use pure olive oil over coconut oil for marinating meat, fish, poultry and veggies.
 Coconut oil will completely harden when used in marinades but pure olive oil will only slightly solidify when used.

 I love mayonnaise and use it often.
-I have used coconut oil to make mayonnaise in the past but the consistency is too thick for my palate.
-I now use half coconut oil and half olive oil or 100% olive oil when I make mayo now.
+I have used coconut oil to make mayonnaise, but the consistency is too thick for my palate.
+For those like me who prefer a thinner version, I often use half coconut oil and half olive oil or 100% olive oil when I make mayo.

 As with all ingredients in my kitchen, I do my best to source organic pure olive oil, this is very important because not all olive oil is equal.